These Yorkshire walks will push you to the limit with rocky terrain, tough climbs and feats of endurance.

 Find out more about the Pateley Bridge Circular route.

 Holme Valley Circular Walk

-This mammoth 24 mile trek around the stunning Holme Valley will see you pass through Holmfirth and Holmbridge, passing amazing reservoirs and woodland on the way – you’ll also traverse Thurstonland before visiting Castle Hill Iron Age Hill Fort, a Scheduled Ancient Monument.
+This mammoth 24-mile trek around the stunning Holme Valley will see you walk through Holmfirth and Holmbridge, passing amazing reservoirs and woodland on the way – you’ll also traverse Thurstonland before visiting Castle Hill Iron Age Hill Fort, a Scheduled Ancient Monument.
 It should take around 11 hours to complete – but it’s not just the length of the walk that makes it a doozy, it’s the big ascents, which reach 1,100 feet in places.
-The views will make it worth it though, as will that first pint in The Golden Fleece after your walk.
+The views will be worth it though, as will that first pint in The Golden Fleece after your walk.

 Find out more about the Holme Valley Circular route.

 Lyke Wake Walk

 When a walk is famous, it’s usually because it’s difficult – and that is certainly true of the Lyke Wake Walk.
 The 40-mile route across the North Yorkshire Moors is best split into manageable portions, but if you decided to do the 20-hour trek in a day, well, you wouldn’t be the only one.
 It takes bang on an hour to get to the start point at Osmotherly – from here you’ll have to deal with steep ascents, sections of peat bog and more often than not, bad weather, but you’ll be rewarded with beautiful moorland scenery and spectacular views.
 Keep an eye out for Cod Beck Reservoir, the Bronze Age Wainstones and North York Moors Railway as you go.